mbroton/import-future-annotations/README.md

 Additional options:
 - `--check-only`: Don't modify files, only check.
 If script is applicable to any given file, the exit status code will be 1.
-- `--skip-empty`: Skip files of size 0.
+- `--allow-empty`: Add import to empty python files aswell.

 ## As a pre-commit hook